Andy McCarthy and The Plot to Destroy A Presidency

 I would assume that there probably are manifests that can be gone over.

-Um, I would assume that the FBI, we had drone video, and it showed the FBI looking into every crevice and corner in that island of his, obviously looking for some type of evidence uh into this case.
+I would assume that the FBI, we had drone video, and it showed the FBI looking into every crevice and corner in that island of his, obviously looking for some type of evidence into this case.

-Uh what are the things they could look for now that he's dead?
+What are the things they could look for now that he's dead?

 Well, you know, you bring up great things that should have been done a decade ago, but let's just take it one at a time.